mad-finance/escrow-contracts/README.md

 3. `forge build` to compile contracts
 4. `forge test` to run tests

-## Escrow
+## Bounties

-Escrows funds for bounties.
+Manages Bounties.

 Functions:

-- deposit: Specify amount and address of token and time period of bounty.
-Transfers tokens into escrow contract.
+- deposit: Specify amount and address of token.
+Transfers tokens into contract.
 Returns a id for the bounty.

-- settle: Specifies winners of bounty and distributes funds and posts to Lens
+- depositNft: Specify token uri and create a bounty with an nft as reward instead of cash

-- rankedSettle: settles the bounty by splitting between all recipients and posts to Lens.
-There are different versions for posting, mirroring, commenting, following and collecting.
+- rankedSettle: settles the bounty by distributing funds to each recipient that has a verified signature.
+Then posts to Lens and mirrors and/or follows if specified.

-- refund: Returns escrowed tokens for a bounty to sponsor.
-Can only be called by contract owner.
+- nftSettle: settle an nft bounty

+- topUp: add funds to a bounty

+- close: close bounty and return remaining funds

+Admin Functions

 - setProtocolFee: sets the protocol fee (in basis points).
 Can only be called by contract owner.

 - withdrawFees: withdraws all accumulated fees

-- addDepositors: Adds addresses that are allowed to create bounties

-- removeDepositors: Removes addresses that are allowed to create bounties

-- openTheGates: remove allowlist requirement for depositors
+- setMadSbt: sets the MadSBT contract, collection ID and profile ID

+- setRewardNft: sets the RewardNft contract

+## RewardNft

+An erc1155 contract that can be used for free bounties where winners are just minted an nft in a collection for that bounty.

 ## PermissionedMintNft